vanviegen/warpsocket/README.md

   - Sending messages to specific WebSocket connections.
   - Subscribing connections to named channels.
   - Broadcasting messages to these named channels.
-  - Attaching a token (meta information) to a connection.
 - WebSocket connections are load-balanced across multiple JavaScript worker threads, with each connection pinned to one thread.

 So what WarpSocket buys you compared to the standard Node.js WebSocket library (`ws`) is: